 Score 6 As a globally oriented country with a high degree of international economic integration, including financial market integration, New Zealand has a strong interest in promoting a stable, efficient and transparent international financial system.
 There is a commitment to preventing criminal financial activities, including tax evasion.
 The Inland Revenue department's audit activities focus on cases in which multinationals appear to be avoiding taxes.
+In May 2016, it was announced that New Zealand had joined an OECD initiative to allow all participating tax jurisdictions to exchange information on the economic activity of multinational corporations among participating countries.
 However, New Zealand is too small a player in the international arena to contribute proactively to the regulation and supervision of financial markets.
 It concentrates on regional arenas, such as the Asia-Pacific Economic Cooperation (APEC).
 Even here, the country has only limited ability to shape the regulatory process within multilateral institutions.